Peroneal Tendon Subluxation

-There are 3 Peroneal Tendons on the outside of the ankle, Peroneal Brevis, Tertius, and Longus.
+There are 3 Peroneal Tendons on the outside of the ankle, Peroneus Brevis, Tertius, and Longus.
 Their main function is to provide stability to the foot and ankle through the gait cycle.
 Due to their anatomy, there is a compression site as they wrap around the head of the fibula bone that can lead to Peroneal tendon tears.
 The most common of these is a Peroneal Brevis Tendon Tear.

-Other causes are often biomechanical where compression of the tendon over time, particularly the Peroneal Brevis tendon as it gets wedged between the fibula head and the Peroneal Longus along with a poor blood supply can lead to a degenerative tear of the tendon.
+Other causes are often biomechanical, where compression of the tendon over time, particularly the Peroneal Brevis tendon as it gets wedged between the fibula head and the Peroneal Longus, along with a poor blood supply, can lead to a degenerative tear of the tendon.

 Physical Therapy is the most effective form of treatment for a Peroneal Tendon tear.
 Following a clinical assessment of the biomechanics, mobility, and strength of the foot a graded strengthening exercise program is developed for the patient.

 In the acute phase of injury (0-72 hours), rigid ankle taping can be beneficial to offload the Peroneal Tendons, therefore reducing inflammation and providing pain relief.
 A longer-term solution for reducing the irritability of symptoms is an ankle brace.
 KT Tape for Peroneal Tendon Tears has been shown to have little to no benefit for these cases.